Pisidium moitessierianum

-Pisidium moitessierianum is a species of minute freshwater clam.
+Pisidium moitessierianum is a species of small freshwater clam.
 It is an aquatic bivalve mollusc in the family Sphaeriidae.

 Description

-This species is the smallest of the pea clams or Pisidium species, and the smallest of any freshwater bivalve, at 1.5 - 2.5 mm. adult size.
+This species is the smallest of the pea clams or Pisidium species, and the smallest of any freshwater bivalve, at 1.5 – 2.5 mm adult size.
 The shell is long-oval and oblique wedge-shaped with prominent umbos which are slightly behind the midpoint.
 The umbos are demarcated by a shallow furrow.
 The surface (periostracum) is silky, with regular concentric striae.

 Distribution

 The species is native to Europe but has been introduced to northeastern North America.